 - Don’t overeat: Stay in the healthy weight range throughout your pregnancy.

-- Elevate your legs: Get those feet up if you’re able, even if it’s just once a day, so the legs are higher than the heart.
+- Elevate your legs: Get those feet up if you’re able, even if it’s just once a day, so your legs are higher than your heart.

 - Wear supportive underwear: Purchase undies that are tight but not cutting into your groin.
 Your doctor might also suggest a groin band which essentially has the same effect – to contain and provide relief to the area.